 Bakes & More + yummy

-lemon polenta cake
+Lemon polenta cake

 First off, I should apologise for the truly awful pictures in this post.
 But it's such a good cake - actually it's better than a good cake - that I decided the share anyway.